6 Facts About Famous Artists That You Probably Don’t Know

 Some of these stories endure because they remind us of the qualities we associate with artists—they’re creative, non-conforming, and more than a little eccentric.
 But in many cases, the truth is just as incredible as the art they create.

 Don’t believe us?
-Here are six amazingly real facts about some of history’s most intriguing artists.
+Here are six amazingly real facts about some of history’s most intriguing, famous artists.

 Pablo Picasso Didn’t Steal the ‘Mona Lisa,’ But…